Zdeeno/Lidar-gym/README.md

 where <br />`rays` is 2D binary (numpy.ndarray) matrix representing directions of lidar beams. <br />
 `map` is 3D (numpy.ndarray) matrix of map reconstructed by agent.
 Environment must receive only local cutout of global map.
 Actually it needs only cuboid of local coordinates `[-16:48, -32:32, -3.2:3.2]` with respect to sensor position in meters.
-Shape of your input map should be `(320, 320, 32)`.

 ## Observation space
-We define observation space as following dictionary:<br />
+We define observation space for `lidar-v1` as following dictionary:<br />
 `observation = {"T", "points", "values"}` where <br />
 `T` is 3D (numpy.ndarray) array of transformation matrices to the next positions of the sensor.